amith-vp/Kerala-Private-Bus-Timing-API/README.md

 - `departure` (required, string): The name of the departure station.
 - `destination` (required, string): The name of the destination station.
 - `time` (optional, string): The earliest departure time from the departure station, in 24-hour format (HH:MM).
 Only trips that depart after this time will be included.
-- `exclude` (optional, boolean): If true, stations before the departure station and after the destination station will be excluded.
+- `restrict` (optional, boolean): If true, stations before the departure station and after the destination station will be excluded.

 ### Response